preply/dj_anonymizer/README.md

 dj_anonymizer
 ==================================
-This project helps you to anonymize your production database with any fake data as you want.
+This project helps anonymize production database with fake data of any kind.

 dj_generating uses [django-bulk-update](https://github.com/aykut/django-bulk-update) lib to be able to prcess huge massive of data.